A First Home Buyers Guide to Moving House in Sydney

 buying a housebuying a house

-Buying your first home is a huge milestone for anyone and deserves to be celebrated.
-However, if you're looking to become a first home buyer in Sydney, the process feel complicated, with hidden obstacles and new challenges that no school textbook ever prepared you for.
+Buying your first home is a huge milestone and deserves to be celebrated!
+But, if you're a first home buyer in Sydney, the process can be a bit of a rollercoaster full of hidden challenges — especially if you're navigating government support like the Help to Buy scheme.

 The first step in the process of buying your first home is knowing what kind of budget you're working with.
 It's easy to get carried away scrolling through your dream houses on Domain, picturing what life could look like.
 But, it's important to be realistic.
 For Sydney first home buyers, a clear budget will help you: